Quick Facts About Duke

-Duke University Libraries, one of the nation's top 10 private research library systems, consist of the William R. Perkins Library and its four branches, the Rare Book, Manuscript, and Special Collections Library, and separately administered libraries serving the schools of Business, Divinity, Law and Medicine.
+Duke Libraries, one of the nation's top 10 private research library systems, includes the Perkins, Bostock, and Rubenstein Libraries on West Campus, the Lilly and Music Libraries on East Campus, the Pearse Memorial Library at the Duke Marine Lab, and the separately administered libraries serving the schools of business, divinity, law and medicine.
 More information: http://library.duke.edu.

 University Archives, part of the Perkins Library system, is the official repository for printed and written materials and photographs that chronicle Duke's past.
 More information: http://library.duke.edu/uarchives.